cs6110/2018sp-web/src/syllabus.md

 Makeup exams must be scheduled within the first three weeks of class.
 Check the schedule now to see if you have a conflict with another class and contact the instructor immediately to reschedule.

+## Participation

+To get full credit on the 5% of your grade allocated to participation, you just have to do three things:

+* Drop by Adrian's office hours sometime in the first two weeks to introduce yourself.
+* Fill out the mid-semester feedback survey.
+* Fill out the semester-end course evaluation.

+Free points!

 # Policies

 ## Academic Integrity

 Absolute integrity is expected of all Cornell students in every academic undertaking.
 The course staff will prosecute violations aggressively using automatic detection tools.

-You are responsible for understanding every word of these policies:
+You are responsible for understanding these policies:

 - <a href="http://cuinfo.cornell.edu/Academic/AIC.html">Cornell University Code of Academic Integrity</a>
 - <a href="http://www.cs.cornell.edu/ugrad/CSMajor/index.htm#ai">Computer Science Department Code of Academic Integrity</a>